Iqbal Mian

 Syed Iqbal Mian is a Pakistani politician who was a member of the Provincial Assembly of Khyber Pakhtunkhwa from August 2019 to January 2023.

 Political career

-Mian contested 2019 Khyber Pakhtunkhwa provincial election on 20 July 2019 from constituency PK-109 (Kurram-II) on the ticket of Pakistan Tehreek-e-Insaf.
+Mian contested the 2019 Khyber Pakhtunkhwa provincial election on 20 July 2019 from constituency PK-109 (Kurram-II) on the ticket of Pakistan Tehreek-e-Insaf.
 He won the election by the majority of 16,852 votes over the independent runner up Inayat Ali Toori.
 He garnered 38,549 votes while Toori received 21,697 votes.